Anthematics/teach.me/README.md

 Priorities
 1) Take a look at githooks - Should allow for strong testing
-2) Ruby cop -> nforces ruby style guide.
+2) Ruby cop -> enforces ruby style guide.
 3) Develop a timeline.

 Standards